Lynden Gooch

+He began his professional career at Sunderland, playing in the Premier League, Championship and League One.
+He totalled 246 games and 25 goals for the club, winning the EFL Trophy in 2021.
+In 2023, he joined Stoke City for an undisclosed fee.
+Between 2016 and 2018, he played four games for the United States national team.

 Youth career

 Gooch was born in Santa Cruz, California on December 24, 1995, son of an English father (born in Colchester) and an Irish mother (born in Dublin).
 His father is a professional soccer coach.
 At an early age, he joined the U.S. Soccer Development Academy club Santa Cruz County Breakers Academy.
 Gooch's talent attracted the attention of several European outfits, earning him a trial and eventual spot with Sunderland's youth academy.
 From the age of 10 Gooch traveled to Sunderland regularly during school holidays to train before moving to England and joining full-time at the age of 16, signing a two-year scholarship.
 Since joining the Sunderland U-16 side, Gooch worked his way through the U-18 and U-21 sides.
 Because of this, he signed a contract with the club, keeping him until 2017.

 Club career

-Loans and Sunderland debut
+Sunderland

 On February 27, 2015, Gooch went on loan to Conference side Gateshead, on a 28-day youth loan.
 Gooch made his professional debut soon after, playing the whole game, in a 1–0 home loss against Bristol Rovers.
 Gooch made seven appearances and scored one goal, putting the Tynesiders ahead in a 3–1 home win against Wrexham and causing an own goal by opponent Steve Tomassen.

 Gooch made his professional debut for Sunderland on August 26, 2015, in a League Cup second round match against Exeter City as a substitute for Adam Matthews in the 58th minute of a 6–3 win at the Stadium of Light.
 On January 21, 2016, Gooch was loaned for a month to Doncaster Rovers of League One.
 He made his debut for them two days later, playing the full 90 minutes of a goalless draw at Fleetwood Town and his performance was praised by the Sheffield Star.
 After a handful of appearances for the club, on February 24 his loan was extended till then end of the season.
 He returned to Sunderland on March 19, due to ankle injury that he sustained against Fleetwood Town, but continued to play through the pain for eight matches.